tonny-mwangi/Feb-2025-Hackathon/README.md

 - **Animate.css**: For smooth animations.

 ## License
-This project is licensed under the MIT License - see the MIT (LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.